kerrishotts/pgday/2017/fantastic-plugins-and-how-to-make-them/presentation.md

 * Promisify your API
 * Preprocess arguments in JavaScript
     * convert to appropriate types
-    * throw type-mistmatch errors, etc.
+    * throw type-mismatch errors, etc.
 * Transpile ES2015+ to ES5
 * Stick to the `cordova.plugins` namespace
     * Unless creating a polyfill; **window** is crowded!